SJSU-AD/FusionAD/README.md

 Our challenge is to create a fully functional autonomous driving vehicle within the **1 Year** timeline of a Mechanical Engineering Senior Project at SJSU.

-# Our feature by KPIX Bay Area
+# Our feature by KPIX Bay Area on Youtube
 [![](http://img.youtube.com/vi/WfKbCQZTQx8/0.jpg)](http://www.youtube.com/watch?v=WfKbCQZTQx8 "San Jose State Engineering Students Build Self-Driving Vehicle on Shoestring Budget")

 ## FusionAD's Software Architecture